An asymptotic expansion of the empirical angular measure for bivariate extremal dependence: Proof of Theorem

-Using~\eqref{eq:z_n_boundedness} and picking $\delta$ small enough permits to conclude and to show that~\eqref{eq:expansion_random_set_term_1_1} is verified on the region $\theta \in [\arctan(1/M), \pi/4]$.
-For the region $\theta \in [0,\arctan(1/M)]$, we split again the domain of integration in two parts : $x \in [0,1]$ and $x \in [1, x_p(\theta)]$.
+\revtwo{Consider now the supremum of~\eqref{eq:expansion_random_set_term_1_1} on the region $\theta \in [0,\arctan(1/M)]$, we split again the domain of integration in two parts : $x \in [0,1]$ and $x \in [1, x_p(\theta)]$.
 We start with the region near zero.
-Similar computations as what we have done previously lead to
+Similar computations as done previously lead to

 Picking $M>1$ large enough permits to conclude for this region.
 For the region $x \in [1, x_p(\theta)]$, using the homogeneity of $\lambda$ in~\eqref{eq:lambda_homogen} and factoring out $(x\tan\theta)^{1/16}$, we can show that